ask-lang/proposals/proposal-v0.4.md

-# Ask-lite v0.1 Proposal
+# Ask! v0.4 (original Ask-lite v0.1) Proposal

-Ask! is a framework to write wasm smart contracts, written by assemblyscript, like ink!.
+[Ask!](https://github.com/ask-lang/ask) is a framework to write wasm smart contracts, written by assemblyscript, like ink!.
 But as far as I know, Patract Labs doesn't maintain it anymore.

 So we contacted a former member of Patract Labs, who was one of the core developers of Ask!, to continue maintaining a redesigned version, called Ask-lite, which you can think of as a successor to Ask!.

 In addition, we also contacted Astar, Phala and other teams who are interested in Ask!, and they are also very interested in Ask-lite.
 We plan to invite them to join and contribute to ask-lite after finishing the initial version of Ask-lite.

+**UPDATE**: we contacted Patract Labs (the maintainer of the original `Ask!` repository) to transfer the `Ask!` repo to the [ask-lang organization](https://github.com/ask-lang).
+And for less confusion, we will keep the name and icon of `Ask!`, so we will continue to develop `Ask-lite v0.1` as `Ask! v0.4` (a redesigned version).

 ## Design

 ### Architecture

-- Ask! components:
+- `Ask!` components:
   1. Contract Framework
   2. Contract Preprocessor
   3. ask-cli (similar to the `cargo-contract` tool of `ink!`)